freenandes/prez/list/docs_design.md

 #### Extended

 - New custom components
-  - Tiny Admonitions: when you want to be a little more subtle
-  - Framed Content: when you wish to disrupt and announce
-- Use of out-of-the-box components
+- Use of more out-of-the-box components
-  - Feedback Module
-  - And more

 ![bg right:60%](../img/docs_design-new_components2.png)